MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-use-the-sharepoint-migration-tool.md

 ## Using the SharePoint Migration tool

-If you don't have it yet, [download the SharePoint Migration Tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm).
+If you don't have it yet, you have two options:  To install the current release download here: [SharePoint Migration Tool Version 1.1.90.1](http://spmtreleasescus.blob.core.windows.net/install/default.htm)

+If you wish to install the new V2 beta release, download it here:  [SharePoint Migration Tool V2 Beta release](http://http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)

  **Migrating data files from SharePoint Server document libraries**